RamseyNjire/tic-tac-toe/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-ruby.svg)](https://forthebadge.com)

 > In this project, we built a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
-Particularly, classes and access to their attributes.
+Particularly, classes, objects and access to their attributes.

 ## Built With